 - A clear water bottle (no labels attached)

-- Candidates whose native language is not English may bring a printed bilingual dictionary into the test.
+- Test takers whose native language is not English may bring a printed bilingual dictionary into the test.

 There are certain items that are not allowed on your desk or near you during your test session, these are: